qimcis/dependabot/README.md

 # Dependency Management Bot (Dependabot CLI Clone)
 <img width="1123" alt="Screenshot 2025-05-29 at 6 00 11 PM" src="https://github.com/user-attachments/assets/4e73ed36-9c64-41e4-a20a-53e5bf17e064" />

-This script is a command-line tool to help manage and update your Python and Node.js package dependencies.
+This website has a script that is a tool to help manage and update your Python and Node.js package dependencies.
 It can check for outdated packages in your local environment or in a remote GitHub repository, and can propose updates via a Pull Request to a GitHub repository.

 ## Features